EncyclopediaRed/btcamp-87826/content/blog_03.md

       - title: Progressive Web App (PWA)
         description: >
-          A PWA uses "service workers, manifests, and other web-platform features in combination with progressive enhancement"1 to achieve an app-like experience across multiple platforms including but not limited to Mac, Windows, Linux, Android, and iOS devices.
-PWAs run in browsers but use the features above to deliver functions like installation on the device, address hardware like the camera or speaker and mic, push notifications, and easy updating.2 One of the best features is data storage for quick retrieval of data and the added benefit of caching that data in case of a loss of network signal.3
+          A PWA uses "service workers, manifests, and other web-platform features in combination with progressive enhancement" (1) to achieve an app-like experience across multiple platforms including but not limited to Mac, Windows, Linux, Android, and iOS devices.
+PWAs run in browsers but use the features above to deliver functions like installation on the device, address hardware like the camera or speaker and mic, push notifications, and easy updating (2).
+One of the best features is data storage for quick retrieval of data and the added benefit of caching that data in case of a loss of network signal (3).

           Because the PWA can be designed to look like any native app the user enjoys a recognizable experience that is as rich as a native app.